Browser does not support script.

 There are four basic training modules that every person working at sea is required to complete before they can be employed on a UK-registered vessel (Personal Survival Techniques, Personal Safety and Social Responsibilities, Elementary First Aid, Fire Prevention and Fire Fighting).
 This is a mandatory safety requirement and more advanced versions of these modules will have to be completed as your career progresses.
 We offer the mandatory basic STCW safety training courses as a Basic Safety Training Week.

 It is highly recommended that you do not leave the Merchant Navy until you have obtained your Class 2 CoC, as this will allow you to reassess your career choice at any point from position of strength.
-With a Class 2 CoC you only require six months’ yacht service to enable you to sit a Y1 oral examination.
+Please refer to MIN 524, which explains the conversion routes available to the small vessel engineering CoCs.

 Many owners are beginning to recognise that Merchant Navy officers have undergone a much more robust training regime than yacht engineers and are prepared to pay a premium for this.
-The large yachts, because of their tonnage and engine size, can only employ engineers with a full Merchant Navy CoC, however not all Merchant Navy personnel are considered suitable for superyachts: they generally prefer to recruit staff with the social skills obtained from serving on cruise ships (tattoos and piercings are a definite no).
+The large yachts, because of their tonnage and engine size, can only employ engineers with a full Merchant Navy CoC, however not all Merchant Navy personnel are considered suitable for superyachts: they generally prefer to recruit staff with the social skills obtained from serving on cruise ships.

 NOTE: do not fall foul of the difference between sea time and yacht service when going for a superior qualification (described later on).